jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 ## Implementing branch instructions

-Next, you need to wire the `nextpc` output from the ControlTransfer unit into the data path.
+Next, you need to connect the outputs from the JumpDetection unit to the JumpPcGenerator unit, then you will need to wire the `jumppc` output from the JumpPcGenerator unit into the data path.
 You can follow the diagram given in [the single cycle CPU design section](#single-cycle-cpu-design).

 ## Testing the branch instructions